Click this file to read a great article about the Washed Ashore Project and see some amazing sculptures made from ocean trash!

 http://www.biokids.umich.edu/critters/Crustacea/

 There are about 69 species of leeches in North America.
 Leeches are segmented worms.
 They are most commonly found in freshwater, but there are a few species of marine and terrestrial leeches as well.
-All leeches feed on the fluids of other organisms, but some pierce and kill their prey to obtain the fluid and others are parasitic and suck fluid from their pretty, but seldom kill them.
+All leeches feed on the fluids of other organisms, some pierce and kill their prey to obtain fluid, others are parasitic and suck fluid from prey, but seldom kill them.
 Leeches move by anchoring themselves to the ground, rocks or other items using their suckers both front and back.
 Leeches have been used in medicine to help with blood flow as well as research for anesthetics.

 http://www.biokids.umich.edu/critters/Hirudinea/